Jmerck34/Cubebros1/docs/HEROES.md

   - Slower movement but immune to gravity
   - Good for avoiding ground hazards

-- **R - Mind Control Ultimate** (Charge required)
+- **R - Chaos Storm Ultimate** (Charge required)
-  - Large area of effect
-  - Converts nearby enemies to your side
-  - Controlled enemies turn **purple**
-  - They attack other enemies for you
+  - Dark storm surrounds you
-  - Lasts 10 seconds
+  - Heavy tick damage in a wide radius
+  - Lifesteal per hit while storm is active

-**Playstyle:** Controller/Support - Manipulate the battlefield with Fear and Mind Control, use Hover for positioning, Lightning for poke
+**Playstyle:** Controller/Bruiser - Zone enemies with Fear and Chaos Storm, use Hover for positioning, Lightning for poke

 ---